Workwear flex service empowers Riga International Airport’s operations and sustainability

-Riga Airport is a responsible member of the Airports Council International and has joined its Net Zero 2050 initiative.
+Riga Airport is a responsible member of Airports Council International and has joined its Net Zero 2050 initiative.
 Expressing his views on how Lindström contributes to their strategic goal of minimising carbon emissions, Mārtiņš says: ‘’As an airport, we are conscious of our activities and deliberate choices that help reduce our environmental impact.
 Lindström provides their services in a way that is aligned with our sustainability goals.’’
-He further elaborates how they previously had to deal with workwear management and the washing and maintenance of garments on site, which was not the best solution in terms of water usage and efficiency and also created wastewater management concerns.
-“Lindström solves this problem with its commercial laundering and workwear repair services, as well as improves our corporate image by keeping garments in good shape and making us look sharp,” adds Mārtiņš.
+He further elaborates on how they previously had to deal with workwear management and the washing and maintenance of garments on site, which was not the best solution in terms of water usage and efficiency and also created wastewater management concerns.
+“Lindström solves this problem with its commercial laundering and workwear repair services, while also improving our corporate image by keeping garments in good shape and making us look sharp,” adds Mārtiņš.

 A future-ready partnership

 Mārtiņš says he is particularly pleased with the smooth execution of the integration project to establish an on-site workwear warehouse at Riga Airport.
 “Usually, the integration process of different systems and technologies from two different companies is a tedious affair, but Lindström made it easy and flawless.
 The on-site warehouse ensures that workwear is efficiently used and maintains the airport’s security protocols,” explains Mārtiņš.
-Oskars Didza, senior sales manager at Lindström expects that the demand for ground handling staff workwear will grow in the future.
-“Using data analysis and reports from the digital side, we can optimise the workwear amount to always have just the right number of garments in the suitable sizes available for use.
+Oskars Didza, Senior Sales Manager at Lindström expects that the demand for ground handling staff workwear will grow in the future.
+“Using data analysis and reports from the digital side, we can optimise the workwear amount to always have just the right number of garments of suitable sizes available for use.